 Let’s get cooking!

 Start by preparing all the vegetables.
 Potatoes and carrots should be cooked and roughly chopped up, onions chopped and garlic crushed.
 In a wide saucepan that has a cover, heat a tablespoon of vegetable or sunflower oil on medium heat.
 Cook the onions and garlic for 2 minutes, stirring regularly to make sure they don’t stick or burn.
 What you want is to sweat them out to release their wonderful flavours.
-Then add the spices and herbs such as curry powder, paprika, dry hot pepper, salt, thyme, nutmeg, oregano, coriander and crushed grain of spice, leaving a little of each for the final part of the pie.
+Then add the spices and herbs such as curry powder, paprika, dry hot pepper, salt, thyme, nutmeg, oregano, coriander and crushed grain of spice, leaving a little for the final part of the pie.
 Give these a good stir and just enjoy the delightful aroma while it cooks for another 2 minutes.
-Hang on to the stock cube, you may not need it after all.
-Cook the meat, taste it and if you need a bit more seasoning then add the stock cubes.

 Add the minced meat into the pot of onions, garlic and spices, add the roughly chopped cooked potatoes and carrots and stir it all making sure to incorporate all the spices into the mix.
-Don’t worry about chunks of meat in the mix.
-Stir the meat and cook until it browns for 5 minutes.
+Cook until it browns for 5 minutes.
 The browning process with the spices really creates a deeply flavoured and delicious mince.
-Pour in 4500ml of water and stir.
+Pour in 300ml of water with the stock cube dissolved in it and stir.
 Cover and leave to simmer for 10 minutes.

 Bake in the middle of the oven for 25 – 30 minutes.
 After 20 minutes check your pie, as the plantains will have browned on the top but not necessarily cooked all the way through.
-If it is dark then your pie is ready and if not, leave to bake for 5 – 10 more minutes.
+If it ia browing too quickly, cover with foil and cook for a further 5 – 10 minutes.
 Once cooked, carefully take the dish out with an oven mitt and leave to cool for 5 minutes.
 Your cooled pie will still be piping hot inside.

-Scoop and enjoy this alone or with rice.
+Scoop and enjoy this alone, with rice or a salad.
 Just enjoy those memories of warmth and calmness like I did, or simply make new and wonderful memories with this enjoyable meal.